-Students also have the option of working part time along with their studies.
-Part time jobs available are the same as in other countries.
+Along with their studies, students often have the choice of working part time.
+The available part time positions are the same as in other countries.

 Indian Student Visa

-International students studying in India receive a multiple-entry visa for the period of study.
-US citizens can expect to pay $108 for a one year visa.
-EU citizens pay $88 for a one year visa.
-Students admitted to study in an Indian institution need to provide a letter from their host institution to secure a student visa.
-If you are applying for a tourist visa, it is important to note that the length of the visa starts from the day it is issued, not from the date of entry to India.
+For the study duration, foreign students studying in India are granted a multiple-entry visa.
+For a one year visa, US people can expect to pay $108.
+For a one year visa, EU people pay $88.
+To receive a student visa, students admitted to study at an Indian institution need to have a letter from their host institution.
+It is necessary to remember that if you are applying for a tourist visa, the duration of the visa starts from the day it is issued, not from the date of entry to India.

-For students not yet accepted to a school in India, a three month provisional visa is available.
-In this case a letter from the host institution confirming that the student has applied is necessary to obtain a provisional visa.
+A three-month provisional visa is required for students not yet admitted to a school in India.
+In this situation, in order to receive a provisional visa, a letter from the host institution stating that the student has applied is required.

-In addition to the fees discussed above, your passport must be valid for at least 6 more months and contain at least two blank pages, including a visa page.
-Additionally, you need to submit;
+Your passport must be valid for at least 6 more months and contain at least two blank pages, including a visa tab, in addition to the fees mentioned above.
+Further, you need to submit;

 - two passport-size photographs

 - letter from your host institution indicating that you have been admitted (or, in the case of the provisional visa, that you have applied)

 - proof of financial support adequate to cover your tuition and stay in India